mpanunto/PanunTools/docs/README_GISSWorkflowAssistant.md

 - Each feature is tested to determine if the geometry has changed since it was last calculated.
 If a change is detected, the tool will insert the new geometry value, triggering an edit.
 No edit will be made if a change is not detected, thus minimizing [conflicts that might arise due to offline edits](https://www.nwcg.gov/publications/pms936-1/edit-incident-data/securing-incident-information#collapseX)

-- If the user specifies multiple IncidentNames and IrwinIDs, the tool will iterate through each incident one at a time, and perform the various geospatial and QA/QC processes for each.
+- If the user specifies multiple IncidentNames, the tool will iterate through each incident one at a time, and perform the various geospatial and QA/QC processes for each.

 - If requested, the tool will then convert the Mobile GDB to a new Master Incident GDB, and place it in the same directory as the original.
 It will also place a new Master Incident Backup GDB in the backups folder with an appropriate date/time stamp.
 If the user specified multiple IncidentNames and IrwinIDs, the data from all incidents will be exported to a single Master Incident GDB.

 - Lastly, any features in the new Master Incident GDB and new Backup GDB whose IncidentName does not match any of the user specified values can be deleted.
-This option provides users a simple way to maintain clean datasets relevant to only the fire(s) of interest.
+This option provides users a simple way to maintain clean datasets relevant to only their fire(s) of interest.

 The main idea behind this tool is that once all manual feature and attribute edits are made, it reduces the GISS workload down to simply ensuring that IncidentName values are clean.
 The IncidentName field is used because:
 - Field users (Collector/Field Maps/Survey123) can enter this information.
 Sometimes even correctly!